lionrexhepi/optional-default/README.md

 ## Usage

-Add `partial-default` to your crate's dependencies: `cargo add partial-default`
+Add `optional-default` to your crate's dependencies: `cargo add optional-default`

 1. Annotate your struct with the `OptionalDefault` derive macro.
 2. Annotate any optional fields with `#[optional]`.